Georgia holds vote after ex-president Saakashvili's arrest

 Tbilisi (AFP) –

-Founder of Georgia's main opposition party, the United National Movement (UNM) and president between 2003-2013, the Saakashvili, 53, said Friday he had secretly returned from Ukraine, where he heads a Ukrainian government agency steering reforms.
+The 53-year-old said Friday he had returned from Ukraine, where he heads a Ukrainian government agency steering reforms.

-The flamboyant pro-Western reformer, who in 2003 led the peaceful "Rose Revolution" that ousted Communist-era elites, was detained shortly afterwards over a 2018 conviction in absentia on abuse of office charges.
+The flamboyant pro-Western reformer was detained shortly afterwards over a 2018 conviction in absentia on abuse of office charges.
+He denies wrongdoing and had denounced his sentence of six years in jail as politically motivated.

 His jailing will almost certainly spark upheaval in the small ex-Soviet nation that has been plagued for years by political instability.